andreianmatos/tension/README.md

 # User tests

-User tests were conducted through the website:
+User tests were conducted through the website: [andreianmatos.github.io/tension]

-andreianmatos.github.io/tension

 # Users library

-Library resulting of the users' acoustic and visual inputs for the additional two tests available at:
+Library resulting of the participants' acoustic and visual inputs for the additional two tests available at: [andreianmatos.github.io/tension/usersLibrary]

-andreianmatos.github.io/tension/usersLibrary

 Research project for master thesis at Instituto Superior Técnico.
 2021-2022.